seanahan5000/rpw-ext/README.md

 This Retro Programmer's Workshop (RPW) 65 extension provides Visual Studio Code support for 6502 assembly language in several common syntaxes.
+(See the RPW A2 extension for other related functionality.)

 Features include:
 * Merlin, dasm, ACME, ca65, and LISA 2.5 syntaxes